ECE492-W24/HOHWebApp/README.md

 5. For running the app on android or a physical device refer back to https://reactnative.dev/docs/environment-setup

 running on ios device commands:
+- open ios/front_end.xcodeproj (when you need to add your apple developer account)
 - npm start
 - npm run ios --device